bitcraze/cfcli/README.md

   -V, --version       Print version
 ```

 To use the CLI you must first select which URI to use, this is done by scanning for available Crazyflies
 and selecting the one you prefer.

 ```text
 cfcli select
 ```

-If you have a Crazyflie on a different address than the default you can specify it using the `-a` flag:
+If you have a Crazyflie on a different address than the default you can specify it while scanning or selecting:

 ```text
 cfcli select 0xE7E7E7E7E7